 The English Premier League is about the most watched league in Nigeria.
 Chelsea who are the most widely supported Premier League club in Nigeria are the bookies favorites to win the Premier league this season and rightly so as they lead Tottenham by four points with just 5 games to go.

 Although with some very dicey games coming up for both Tottenham and Chelsea, the title can still go to any of the two London clubs.
-Punters can take advantage of free betting bonuses such as Betvictor free bet to make some cash betting on the most widely watched league in the world.
+Punters can take advantage of free betting bonuses such as Betvictor free bet to make some cash betting on the most widely watched league in the world, there is also an excellent guide for the android app where people can now put in their bets.

 Established Super Eagles stars like Ahmed Musa, Victor Moses, Wilfred Ndidi, Alex Iwobi, Isaac Success and Kelechi Iheanacho are currently the Eagles stars starring for teams in the top division.